pombredanne/elsim-5/README.md

 interface in SQL or another better database than the complicated dict madness.
 It is also not quite clear what the intention was and how it _should_ work, as there were many functions completely broken.

+The native elsign module depends on the similarity module which makes it super hard to build it with python only.
+This should be looked at and properly implemented, so that you dont need a ton of files to compile for elsign but only the elsign module ifself.

 Compression Method
 ------------------